Sandra Smith (reporter)

 Sandra Kaye Smith (born on September 22, 1980) is an American business and news reporter currently serving as co-anchor of America Reports on the Fox News Channel (FNC) in New York City.
 She is originally from Wheaton, Illinois, and ran track and field while an undergraduate at Louisiana State University.

 Early life

-Sandra Smith is a native of Wheaton, Illinois, a western suburb of Chicago.
+Smith is a native of Wheaton, Illinois, a western suburb of Chicago.
 Smith graduated from Wheaton Warrenville South High School in 1998.
 She earned three letters in cross country and two letters in track at Wheaton Warrenville South, where she was the cross country team captain as a senior.
 She was an Illinois High School Association state qualifier, earned All-DuPage Valley Conference honors, and was an Academic All-Conference selection.

 College

 Smith attended Illinois State University in Bloomington-Normal for a time before transferring to Louisiana State University (LSU) in Baton Rouge for the 2002 school year.
 She ran the 1,500 meters, mile, 3,000 meters and steeplechase at various LSU and LSU Alumni track-and-field events.

 Smith graduated from LSU, with a degree in journalism, and a minor in speech.
 Smith's father was a floor trader at Chicago's Mercantile Exchange and many of Sandra's relatives worked in Chicago's financial district.